RvN-R/milestone-re-tie-dye/README.md

 5. Click "Save", the page will automatically refresh.
 6. Scroll back down to "GitHub Pages" and you will now see the published <a href="https://rvn-r.github.io/milestone-re-tie-dye/">site</a> link.

+## Cloning Repository Using Command Line

+1. Log in to GitHub and locate the correct GitHub Repository
+2. Above the list located to the right of the green "Gitpod" button click code
+3. Under Clone you will see three options HTTPS, SSH and GitHub CLI.
+Choose which option you prefer and then click <i href="readme-assets/readme-images/Past-Icon.png"></i> to copy the URL.
+4. Open Terminal.
+5. Change teh current working directory to the location where you want the cloned directory.
+6. Type git clone, and then paste the URL you copied earlier during step 3.
+7. Press Enter to create your local clone.

+## Cloning Repository To GitHub Desktop
+1. Log in to GitHub and locate the correct GitHub Repository
+2. Above the list located to the right of the green "Gitpod" button click code
+3. Click <i href="readme-assets/readme-images/Open-With-GitHub-Desktop.png"></i> to clone and open the repository with GitHub Desktop.
+4. Follow the prompts in GitHub Desktop to complete the clone.

 # Credits